sserrot/BSLCE/README.md

 # BSLCE
 Bentley Service Learning Center Attendance

-Run the flask server.
+Run the GUI

+Input your gmail and your gmail password.

-Input an excel file similar to the test.xlsx format and the email you would like to send.
+Input the subject and body of the email you would like to send.

-Once you hit send email, it will send an email to all students that missed attendance and an email to the sending address of all those students as well.
+Input the attendance excel file and then the master excel file.

+Click Run Program.

+The program will search for the students who are in the master sheet but did not attend and send them the email you input.